rajanand02/rajanand02.github.io/_posts/2014-03-18-Simple-crud-app-in-meteor.md

 share: true
 ---

-We have seen some introduction about Meteor in the previous article now lets create a simple crud application, put the code in GitHub and deploy the app in meteor server.
+We have seen some introduction about Meteor in the previous article now lets create a simple application where user can able to *C*reat, *R*ead, *U*pdate and *D*elete contents..

 #### Create